Corns on Feet Removal At Home

 Ensure to measure your 1)Foot Length, 2) Arch Length, and 3) Foot Width.
 These 3 things have a major impact on your foot pressures.
 Get a podiatrist or athletic shoe store to help you out!

 Get a good running shoe.
 Try it on late at night when your feet are the most swollen (after a long day of standing) and never in the morning.
 Make sure you have a finger length between your longest toe and the front of the shoe and get a recommendation from the store or your podiatrist based on your foot type if possible.

 Running shoes overdress, and heeled shoes are the way to go if possible.

 I can’t say how enough how important a stiff insert is to maintain proper pressure distribution!
 I promise it will be one of the best 25$ investments you will ever make!
 Get a stiff insert, not a gel insert, and use it to prevent your flat foot pain, corns, and calluses.

 Get some cheap foot pads to go between your toes and around the corn.
 These are extremely cheap (<5$), and it will feel like you are walking on a cloud!
 Even if the corn is removed, avoid excess pressure to that area.

 This is the same principle as the footpads above, but this is homemade.
 If you don’t want to purchase the pads, make your own at home from felt padding!

 - Moisturizing Lotions (Petroleum Jelly):

-This is an extremely easy and effective way to reduce pain and prevent pressure.
-Simply rub some petroleum jelly or any other moisturizing lotion into your calluses and corns before you go to bed at night.
+This is a straightforward and effective way to reduce pain and prevent pressure.
+Rub some petroleum jelly or any other moisturizing lotion into your calluses and corns before you go to bed at night.
 This will make them easier to rub down with a pumice stone if you choose to go that route.
 It will also make the calluses and corns less painful throughout the day.